quintelabm/getcsvcalendarfrompdf/README.md

-# getcsvcalendarfrompdf
+# getcsvcalendarfrompdf - Create .csv calendar from a .PDF

-Save a csv with the calendar information extracted from a pdf table.
+Save a .csv with the calendar information extracted from a pdf table.